groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/_index.en.md

           signature.Sign("D:\\signed.pdf", options);
           }
           ```

       # more_feature_loop
       - title: "Supported Barcode Signature Types"
+        content: |
-        content: "Our signature manipulation API offers you feature to apply barcode signatures to supported document formats.
+          Our signature manipulation API offers you feature to apply barcode signatures to supported document formats.
 GroupDocs.Signature for .NET supports various barcode types, such as, Code128, Code39Extended, Code39Standard, EAN14, EAN8, ITF14, UPCA, and UPCE.
-A static object named “AllTypes” is also provided to support all registered barcode types."
+A static object named “AllTypes” is also provided to support all registered barcode types.

       # more_feature_loop
       - title: "Search Signatures & Certificates"